rclevy/RotationCurveTiltedRings/README.md

  	- The rotation (blue) component is positive.
 Negative values indicate that the PA is wrong by 180 deg.
  	- You may want to set Rmax and/or rmEndRings if there are large errors or otherwise bad fits in any/all components at large radii
 - The uncertainties here reflect only the statistical fitting uncertainties.
- 	- Other methods (bootstrapping, Monte Carlo) are useful to determine more representative errors that account for systematic uncertainties. `FitCORotationCurves.py` (see below) gives an exmaple of doing a Monte Carlo over uncertainties in the center position, PA, and inc so that the rotation curve errors reflect systematic uncertaintites in these parameters.
+ 	- Other methods (bootstrapping, Monte Carlo) are useful to determine more representative errors that account for systematic uncertainties. `FitCORotationCurves.py` (see below) gives an example of doing a Monte Carlo over uncertainties in the center position, PA, and inc so that the rotation curve errors reflect systematic uncertaintites in these parameters.
 This CO rotation curve is shown below for comparison:
 <img src="https://user-images.githubusercontent.com/14076216/112871882-b8ca8280-908d-11eb-8b2d-59264b8efaa1.png" width="400">

-- In addition to these checks based on the rotation curve and fits, it is a good idea to inspect the residual velocity map (i.e., the difference betweent the input velocity map and the model velocity map).
-The figure below is taken from a review article entitled [/"The kinematics of spiral and irregular galaxies"/ by van der Kruit and Allen (1978)](https://ui.adsabs.harvard.edu/abs/1978ARA%26A..16..103V/abstract) and shows a useful schematic for diagnosing systematic problems with the input parameters based on patterns in the residual velocity field:
+- In addition to these checks based on the rotation curve and fits, it is a good idea to inspect the residual velocity map (i.e., the difference between the input velocity map and the model velocity map).
+The figure below is taken from a review article entitled [*"The kinematics of spiral and irregular galaxies"* by van der Kruit and Allen (1978)](https://ui.adsabs.harvard.edu/abs/1978ARA%26A..16..103V/abstract) and shows a useful schematic for diagnosing systematic problems with the input parameters based on patterns in the residual velocity field:
 <img src="https://user-images.githubusercontent.com/14076216/112874376-df3ded00-9090-11eb-8905-ff4299ad6d5e.png" width="500">